-A key element in our ongoing process to measure and monitor interest rate risk is the utilization of an asset/liability simulation model.
+A key element in our ongoing process to measure and monitor interest rate risk is the utilization of an asset/liability simulation model that attempts to capture the dynamic nature of the balance sheet.
 The model is used to estimate and measure the balance sheet sensitivity to changes in interest rates.
 These estimates are based on assumptions on the behavior of loan and deposit pricing, repayment rates on mortgage-based assets, and principal amortization and maturities on other financial instruments.
 The model's analytics include the effects of standard prepayment options on mortgages and customer withdrawal options for deposits.
 While such assumptions are inherently uncertain, we believe that these assumptions are reasonable.
-As a result, the simulation model attempts to capture the dynamic nature of the balance sheet.

 We utilize net interest income simulations to analyze short-term income sensitivities to changes in interest rates.
-Table 18 presents, for the next twelve months subsequent to December 31, 2011 and 2010, an estimate of the change in net interest income that would result from a gradual and immediate change in interest rates, moving in a parallel fashion over the entire yield curve, relative to the measured base case scenario.
-The base case scenario assumes the balance sheet and interest rates are generally unchanged.
-Based on the net interest income simulation as of December 31, 2011, net interest income sensitivity to changes in interest rates as of December 31, 2011 was generally slightly less sensitive to changes in interest rates compared to the sensitivity profile as of December 31, 2010.
+Table 18 presents, for the twelve months subsequent to December 31, 2012 and 2011, an estimate of the change in net interest income that would result from a gradual and immediate change in interest rates, moving in a parallel fashion over the entire yield curve, relative to the measured base case scenario.
+The base case scenario assumes that the balance sheet and interest rates are generally unchanged.
+Based on the net interest income simulation as of December 31, 2012, net interest income sensitivity to changes in interest rates as of December 31, 2012 was more sensitive to changes in interest rates compared to the sensitivity profile as of December 31, 2011.
 As a result of our strategy to maintain a relatively short investment portfolio duration, net interest income is expected to increase as interest rates rise.
 Economic conditions and government intervention continue to result in interest rates remaining relatively low.